Sharon Van Epps

 Bio

-Thanks for stopping by my site.
-I’m a writer who frequently covers parenting and family, adoption, race and social justice, youth sports, food, and the surprising ways those seemingly unrelated topics can intersect.
+As a journalist and essayist, I’ve written about parenting and family, adoption, race and social justice, youth sports, food, and the surprising ways those seemingly unrelated topics can intersect.
+My work has appeared in The New York Times, The Washington Post, Good Housekeeping, Redbook, espnW, Parenting, Scary Mommy, The Kitchn, McSweeney’s and many more publications.

 My Writing